Shitanshu-00/Javascript30/README.md

 ## 🚀 About Me
-I'm a React Native developer...
+I'm a beginner level React Native developer from India

 ## 🔗 Links